original logo

 2 - A Week from the Perspective of a TD.

-The dTD and SecTD responsibilities for each round begin the moment the Conference Director activates the board lineups in the Game Forum (The CD, not the dTD, manages any issues with board lineups).
+The dTD and SecTD responsibilities for each round begin the moment the Conference Director activates the board lineups in the Game Forum (The Entry Clerk, not the dTD, manages any issues with board lineups).
 Visit each game in the Game Forum often (at least once daily if at all possible), watching for each step below:

 The SecTD and dTD will carefully watch all of the events of the round.
+ICC

 Server